qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 North Arrow
 ...........

-|northArrow| :sup:`North Arrow` adds a north arrow on the map canvas,
+|northArrow| :menuselection:`North Arrow` allows you to add a north arrow on the map canvas.

-with options for style and placement.
+The North Arrow dialog is almost equal to the dialog of :ref:`image_decoration`.

+Differences are:

+* You can only use SVG images.
+* Additionally you can change the angle or choose **Automatic** to let QGIS determine the direction of the North Arrow.
+* The default :guilabel:`Placement` position of the North Arrow is :guilabel:`Bottom Left`.

 To add a north arrow:

-#.
-Select :menuselection:`View --> Decorations --> North Arrow` to open the dialog.
+Select menu option :menuselection:`View --> Decorations --> North Arrow...` to open the dialog.

    .. _figure_decorations_north: